 Moreover, this variable includes a series of factors that are magnified in times of crisis or sudden macroeconomic adjustment, such as accounting valuation difficulties (for example, the CB's assistance to the financial sector, or debt management operations), end-of-period versus average variations (notably the exchange rate) or differences between inflation (used in the debt dynamics as a proxy for the GDP deflator) and the actual change in the GDP deflator.
-As a matter of facts, these factors explained around 10 p.p. of the increase in debt-to-GDP ratio in 2002.
+As a matter of fact, these factors explained around 10 p.p.

-3 Public Debt Dynamics over the Last 30 Years (1988-2019)
+3 Public Debt Dynamics over the Last 30 Years (1988- 2019)